Leigh-Chr/calendraft/README.md

 - Starts PostgreSQL and Redis in Docker
 - Checks database initialization
 - Launches apps in development mode

+**Note**: Redis is optional - rate limiting will work with in-memory fallback if Redis is not available.

 See [scripts/dev/README.md](scripts/dev/README.md) for all available development scripts.